polinabythebay/backbone-rails/README.md

 If what you plan to build is something where the UI regularly changes how it displays but does not go to the server to get entire new pages then you probably need something like Backbone.js.
 An example of this is Gmail.
 It downloads everything once you first log in and then after that it does everything in the background.
 Backbone.js makes it easier to develop these kinds of rich single page applications.
 If you aren't trying to build a rich single page app and your backend server is doing all the heavy lifting, then you can probably just use Javascript/jQuery as icing on the cake.

 An example of this is my Rails app where I made an urban dictionary for college students to login and vote and comment on entries.
-I spinkled a little bit of Ajax in there, but other than that my backend model is serving up static content by user request.
+I spinkled a little bit of Ajax in there, but other than that my backend model is serving up static content by request.

+### Introduce Backbone

 Backbone.js is a light framework that allows you to structure your Javascript code in MVC fashion.
 It's less than 1000 lines of code and very sensibly written.
 You can use it to add interactivity to your HTML pages!
 Once you start writing a lot of Javascript in your application, you start asking questions like: